-I love to cook, play music, scuba dive, hike, jump into rivers and lakes, ride my bike, create art, read, learn about random things, and make terrible puns.
-Spending quality time with my wife and two sons, my dog, and my friends are also important to me.
+I love to cook, play music, scuba dive, hike, jump into rivers and lakes, create art, and make terrible puns.
+Spending quality time with my wife and two sons is also important to me.

 Man did not weave the web of life.
 He is merely a strand in it.
 Whatever he does to the web, he does to himself.